gai9269537/Obsidian/DEVELOPMENT.md

 # Obsidian configuration
-export OBSIDIAN_VAULT_PATH=~/path/to/vault  # Optional: specific vault to scan export DATAHUB_TOKEN=your_token             # Optional: auth token for GMS export DATAHUB_OWNER_URN=urn:li:corpuser:your_username  # Optional: override owner URN
+export OBSIDIAN_VAULT_PATH=~/path/to/vault  # Optional: specific vault to scan export DATAHUB_TOKEN=your_token             # Optional: auth token for GMS

+# DataHub entity configuration
+export DATAHUB_OWNER_URN=urn:li:corpuser:your_username  # Optional: override owner URN export DATAHUB_DOMAIN_URN=your_domain  # Optional: domain for organizing datasets
+                                      # Can be just domain name or full URN (urn:li:domain:your_domain)
+                                      # Domain will be created automatically if it doesn't exist
 ```

 ## Project Structure